jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 Possible situations include:
 - O argument incorporated into the verb, and the clause becomes intransitive
 - the head of an O argument is incorporated, and a modifier in the [NP]<sub>O</sub> becomes the new O: "I'm house-making Subih"

+## Non spatial settings

+TODO: split vP, TP and CP layer?

+See BLT 3.15

+TODO
+- The relation between Reichenbach's  theory and completion and composition in BLT 3.15
+- The contrast between completion and composition
+- Whether BLT 3.15 is about lexical or grammatical aspect

 # Copula clause